 This conservation project will look at issues of authenticity, activation and performativity.
 It aims to reflect on existing practice in time-based media conservation and to build on or create new strategies to address the challenges emerging from the ongoing care of performance art.
 By engaging with different departments and their documentation processes, and collating diverse perspectives from a range of stakeholders, this project will bring the diversity of collection care practices to the fore.

-The creation of an overarching strategy for the documentation and conservation of performance is one of our main goals: developing strategies and tools to promote the artworks’ ongoing activation, while balancing the need to encourage change and diversity throughout their evolving lives.
+The creation of an overarching strategy for the documentation and conservation of performance is one of our main goals (see ‘Find Out More’ below): developing strategies and tools to promote the artworks’ ongoing activation, while balancing the need to encourage change and diversity throughout their evolving lives.
 The project team will work to create, test and revise any strategies and documentation tools through reflective practice.

 Louise Lawson, Conservation Manager, Time-based Media, Tate

 Acatia Finbow, Collaborative Doctoral Research Student, University of Exeter and Tate